-What Sex Assault Allegations?
-Cuba Gooding Jr. Acting An Absolute Azz In The Club Is Tearing Up Twitter
+Living His Worst Life: Cuba Gooding Jr. Acting An Absolute Azz In The Club Is Tearing Up Twitter

 Cuba Gooding Jr. Gets Roasted On Twitter

-Cuba Gooding Jr. has found himself in a whole lot of legal trouble recently, but that hasn’t stopped him from being obscene AF in the club. over the summer, the actor was accused of groping a waitress and was arrested.
+Cuba Gooding Jr. has found himself in a whole lot of legal trouble recently, but that hasn’t stopped him from being obscene AF in the club.
+Over the summer, the actor was accused of groping a waitress and was arrested.
 Since then, several other women have come forward with similar stories of him being an alleged pervert.

 That hasn’t stopped Cuba from living his WORST life on the party scene.
 A video clip of him has surfaced completely wilding on a mic at a crowded night club.
 It sounds like he’s saying “somebody suck that baby’s d***.”